"Weird Al" Yankovic: 1976–1981: Dr. Demento and early fame

-Yankovic received his first exposure via syndicated comedy radio personality Dr. Demento's Southern California-based radio show, later saying, "If there hadn't been a Dr. Demento, I'd probably have a real job now."
-Despite his mother having caught him listening to Dr. Demento's program and banning him from listening to it again, he found ways to hear it discreetly.
-In 1976, Dr. Demento spoke at Yankovic's school, where the 16-year-old Yankovic gave him a homemade cassette tape of original and parody songs performed on the accordion in Yankovic's bedroom into a "cheesy little tape recorder".
-The tape's first song, "Belvedere Cruisin (about his family's Plymouth Belvedere) was played on Demento's comedy radio show, launching Yankovic's career.
-Demento said, Belvedere Cruising' might not have been the very best song I ever heard, but it had some clever lines [...]
+Yankovic's music received its first on-air exposure via syndicated comedy radio personality Dr. Demento's Southern California–based show, later saying, "If there hadn't been a Dr. Demento, I'd probably have a real job now."
+Despite his mother having caught him listening to Dr. Demento's program and banning him from listening to it again, he found ways to do it discreetly.
+In 1976 Dr. Demento spoke at Yankovic's school, where the 16-year-old gave him a homemade cassette tape of original and parody songs on accordion and recorded in Yankovic's bedroom into a "cheesy little tape recorder".
+The tape's first song, Belvedere Cruisin' (about his family's Plymouth Belvedere) was played on Demento's radio show, launching Yankovic's career.
+Demento said, "Belvedere Cruisin' might not have been the very best song I ever heard, but it had some clever lines [...]
 I put the tape on the air immediately."

 Yankovic also played at local coffeehouses, accompanied by fellow dorm resident Joel Miller on bongos.
 He recalled in 2007:

-During Yankovic's second year as an architecture student at California Polytechnic State University, San Luis Obispo, he became a disc jockey at KCPR, the university's radio station.
-Yankovic had been called "Weird Al" originally as a more derogatory nickname from others within the dormitory he shared, as he was seen as the strange outcast compared to other residents.
+During Yankovic's second year as an architecture student at Cal Poly, San Luis Obispo, he became a disc jockey at KCPR, the university's radio station.
+Yankovic had been called "Weird Al" originally as a more derogatory nickname by others in his dormitory, since he was seen as the strange outcast compared to other residents.
 Though he initially took it as an insult, Yankovic eventually "took it on professionally" as his persona for the station.
-In 1978, he released his first recording (as Alfred Yankovic), "Take Me Down", on the LP, Slo Grown, as a benefit for the Economic Opportunity Commission of San Luis Obispo County.
+In 1978 he released his first recording (as Alfred Yankovic), "Take Me Down", on the LP Slo Grown, as a benefit for the Economic Opportunity Commission of San Luis Obispo County.
 The song mocked famous nearby landmarks such as Bubblegum Alley and the waterfall toilets at the Madonna Inn.